yasermoamd/supabase_php_sample/README.md

                 exit;
             }
         ```
-## <span color="red"> One of the common error you would be facing is poping up ` Client PDO not found ` We solved this issue by installing database driver and within the PDO.</span>
+## <span color="red"> One of the common errors you would be facing is popping up ` Client PDO not found ` We solved this issue by installing a database driver and within the PDO.</span>

 #### Configure your php.ini
    *  First of all navigate to your php.ini file in `/etc/php/8.version/cli/php.ini`